opsschool/curriculum/datacenters/datacenters_201.rst

 units of thermal heat as it's specified for) and if the outside temp is somewhere below 30Deg Celsius.
-(Hopefully someone knows a smart formula for that) Their effectiness drops if they're located too close to places where hot air is not really moving, i.e. ground level or non-raised on a rooftop, or on a roof section that is surrounded by higher parts of the building.
+(Hopefully someone knows a smart formula for that) Their effectiveness drops if they're located too close to places where hot air is not really moving, i.e. ground level or non-raised on a rooftop, or on a roof section that is surrounded by higher parts of the building.
 Spraying water with a sprinkler can help.